 I daily see the impact of our thoughts and our beliefs on our physical, emotional, and spiritual well-being.
 Scripture tells us that “an undeserved curse does not come to rest” (Proverbs 26:2).
-In this life we experience both blessings and curses.
-Blessing come from God, while curses, hardship, difficulty comes from our enemy.
+In this life, we experience both blessings and curses.
+Blessings come from God, while curses, hardship, and difficulty comes from our enemy.
 “For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places” (Ephesians 6:12).

-This very enemy seeks to separate us from God and each other, and distract us from God’s power, love, and purpose for our lives.
+This very enemy seeks to separate us from God and each other and distract us from God’s power, love, and purpose for our lives.
 The primary way he does this is through our thoughts.
 Proverbs 23:7 succinctly explains that “For as he thinketh in his heart, so is he…”

 When we worry, fret, become angry, bitter, or unforgiving, we open the door to be influenced by the enemy of our soul.
 One of the most important things we can do to make a positive change for our health is to guard our thoughts and watch our words.
 I believe that’s why Scripture reminds us “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ” (2 Corinthians 10:5 NIV).
-Whatever thoughts we don’t control, will control us.

 It’s imperative that we make our thoughts agree with God’s thoughts, while rejecting those thoughts that come from the enemy’s camp.
 When we agree with and act on the encouragement in Philippians 4:8 (NLT) to “Fix your thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
 Think about things that are excellent and worthy of praise” then we train our minds to think more like God and agree with His ways and means.